joakim/calendar/FAQ.md

 Being a purely solar calendar, this calendar does not attempt to unify the Moon's cycle around Earth with Earth's cycle around the Sun.
 Nor does it try to unify the 7-day week with the calendar year.
 By not being tied to such constraints, it is able to achieve advantages not possible in traditional calendars.

 8 "months" was chosen because 45 days is cleanly divisible by 9 to achieve "weeks" of `3 * 3` days, a [very flexible and powerful construct](https://www.hermetic.ch/cal_stud/ltc/ltc.htm#advantages).
 While one could achieve the same by only using 4 quarters of 90 calendar days, practicality demands smaller "months".
-8 "months" of the year and 9 "weekdays" are also small enough sets to be easily memorized, an important consideration.
+8 "months" of the year and 9 "weekdays" are also small enough sets for their names to be easily memorized, an important consideration.
 While 45 days are 15 days more than a 30-day month, it is not an unreasonably large period.

-There is also an elegance in dividing the year by two, three times, like cell division in nature.
-The result is an even and balanced division of the year, with the intercalary days distributed throughout, leaving just enough room for 40 "weeks" of `3 * 3` days.
+There is also an elegance in having 360 calendar days divided by two three times over, like cells dividing.
+The result is an even and balanced division of the year, with intercalary days evenly distributed and 40 "weeks" of `3 * 3` days.

 To summarize: The advantages gained by dividing the year into 8 "months" and 40 "weeks" outweigh the disadvantage of being unfamiliar.
-A new calendar should not strive to uphold the requirements of the past.
-Instead, it should aim to meet the demands of tomorrow's dynamic societies.
+A new calendar should not strive to uphold the rigid requirements of yesterday, but meet the demands our ever dynamic societies.

-### Why not 12/13/10 months?
+### Why not 12/10/etc months?

 12 "months" of exactly 30 calendar days would be possible in this calendar.
 However, one would lose the advantages gained by dividing the "month" into an integer number of "weeks" of `3 * 3` days.
 One would also need 12 new names to avoid confusion with the traditional 12 months.

 10 "months" of 36 calendar days is not cleanly divisible by 4 — a quarter would not have an integer number of "months".
 Other divisions of 360 are either incompatible with 4 quarters and 9-day "weeks" (important features of this calendar) or produce too large or too small "months".

-### Why intercalary quarter days?
+### Why have intercalary quarter days?

 360 calendar days leaves 5 (or 6 in leap years) intercalary days.
 Having 4 equal quarters representing the 4 astronomical seasons enables the intercalary days to be distributed throughout the year, instead of lumping them all together in a mini-period at the end.
 This also makes the length of a quarter as close as possible to `365 / 4`.

-An intercalary quarter day is the _zeroth_ day of its quarter, distinguishing it from the ordinary calendar days.
-These _zero-days_, representing the equinoxes and solstices, may be incorporated into traditions and festivals that take place around these astronomical events, which have been of great importance to humans since ancient times.
+An intercalary quarter day is considered the _zeroth_ day of its quarter, distinguishing it from the ordinary calendar days.
+These _zero-days_, representing the equinoxes and solstices, may be incorporated into traditions and festivals that take place around these astronomical events, having been of great importance to humans since ancient times.

 Note that the actual instant of an equinox or solstice does not necessarily occur on a _zero-day_, as the [astronomical seasons](https://en.wikipedia.org/wiki/Season#Astronomical) are of uneven length.
-They also change over time, so trying to align a calendar to more than one of these instants would be futile.
+They also gradually change over time, making adherence to the actual astronomical seasons impossible for a well-balanced perennial calendar.

 ### Why place the extra day(s) at the end of the year?